TabithaKO/TabithaKO/README.md

 ### Hi, I'm Tabby 👋

 I'm a PhD researcher at Brown University advised by [Professor Nora Ayanian](https://vivo.brown.edu/display/nayanian).
-My work is on robotic cloth manipulation — building the hardware, perception, and learning systems needed to handle fabric reliably on real robots.
+My work is on robotic cloth manipulation: building the hardware, perception, and learning systems needed to handle fabric reliably on real robots.

 ---